-Intangible asset impairment (Notes 2 & 15)

-The Company carries on its statement of financial position the Genentech Licensing Agreement which grants the Company the right to develop the GDC-0084 molecule.
-The asset is being amortised over the 15-year remaining life of the underlying patent.

-AASB 136 Impairment of Assets requires that an entity shall assess at the end of each reporting period whether there is any indication that an asset may be impaired.
-If any indication exists, the entity shall estimate the recoverable amount of the asset.
+Intangible asset impairment (Notes 2 & 15) The Company carries on its statement of financial position the Our procedures included, amongst others: Genentech Licensing Agreement which grants the Company obtaining an understanding of and evaluating • the right to develop the GDC-0084 molecule.
+The asset is management's process and controls related to the being amortised over the 15-year remaining life of the assessment of the existence of impairment indicators; underlying patent. reviewing and assessing management's paper documenting its consideration of the existence of any AASB 136 Impairment of Assets requires that an entity shall impairment indicators; assess at the end of each reporting period whether there is considering each of the internal and external factors any indication that an asset may be impaired.
+If any indication outlined by AASB 136 and assessing whether any exists, the entity shall estimate the recoverable amount of the indicators of impairment are present; and asset. assessing the adequacy of the relevant disclosures in the financial statements.
 Assessing whether there is any indication that an asset may be impaired involves a high degree of judgement.

 This area is a key audit matter due to the complexities and high degree of judgement in assessing indicators for impairment.
+How our audit addressed the key audit matter